lucasfcosta/blog/_posts/2022-08-31-engineering-metrics.md

 ## Putting it all together.

 An engineering team can be modeled as a queueing system.
-In such a system, tasks come out on one end, and software comes out on the other.
+In such a system, tasks come in on one end, and software comes out on the other.

 There are four metrics you can use to measure the performance of such a queueing system: